signalfx/collectd-mesos/README.md

 Install
 -------
- 1. Place mesos.py in collectd'opt/collectd/lib/collectd/plugins/python (assuming you
+ 1. Place mesos-master.py or mesos-slave.py in collectd'opt/collectd/lib/collectd/plugins/python (assuming you
  have collectd installed to /opt/collectd).
  2. Configure the plugin (see below).
  3. Restart collectd.